simonw/llm/docs/embeddings/index.md

 LLM supports multiple embedding models through {ref}`plugins <plugins>`.
 Once installed, an embedding model can be used on the command-line or via the Python API to calculate and store embeddings for content, and then to perform similarity searches against those embeddings.

+See [LLM now provides tools for working with embeddings](https://simonwillison.net/2023/Sep/4/llm-embeddings/) for an extended explanation of embeddings, why they are useful and what you can do with them.

 ```{toctree}
 ---
 maxdepth: 3